WalletScrutiny/WalletScrutinyCom/_android/com.application.koinbazar.md

 ### The App

-We downloaded the app and installed on Blue Stacks.
-Once installed we registered and was able to successfully join the platform.
+We tried the app.
+Once installed we registered and were able to successfully join the platform.
 The 'Wallet' sub menu allows Deposit/Withdrawal of INR, BTC and many other cryptocurrencies.

 ### Verdict